AndresMWeber/WebDefinitions/Programming_Terms_Concepts.md

     <img src=https://raw.githubusercontent.com/AndresMWeber/WebDefinitions/master/media/7_Inheritance.png>
 </p>

+**Code Splitting** - technique of splitting your code into various bundles which can then be loaded on demand or in parallel

+**Lazy-Loading** - loading on demand or in parallel.

+**Eager-Loading** - everything is loaded no matter if you use it or not.

 **Framework** - A universal, reusable software environment to facilitate the development of software applications, products and solutions.

 * It describes the structure of the application.